semgrep/semgrep-docs/docs/faq.md

 ### Do you have a visualization UI?

-Dashboarding is available for Semgrep Team users.
+Semgrep Team users can create custom dashboards and visualizations.
 Semgrep also supports posting results through webhooks to any JSON endpoint, so you can easily integrate it with your favorite visualization tool.

 <MoreHelp />